Frequently Asked Questions

 • Can people tamper with the CAC sticker?

-No, the CAC sticker is unique and if tampered with, it will not remain intact.
+No, the CAC sticker is unique and, if tampered with, will not remain intact.

 • During the verification process, if a coin merits a gold sticker whether asked for or not, will it receive a gold sticker?